Join us in

 September 2025!

-All places have now been filled for the forthcoming 2024-25 academic year.
-Our reshaped programme emphasises intensively-supervised and collaborative research projects addressing the concerns of social and ecological crisis.
-We are also working with the Haywood Gallery to continue the work of its Dear Earth group show of Summer 2023, which explored artistic responses to the climate emergency.
+Having now entered our third year with increased student numbers, NSotA’s experimental curriculum has continued to flex around intensively-supervised research projects addressing the concerns of social and ecological crisis.
+Our teaching base is now the fully-accessible Art Workers’ Guild in Bloomsbury.
+We have also partnered with the Haywood Gallery to continue the work of its Dear Earth group show of Summer 2023, which explored artistic responses to the climate emergency.

-We continue to welcome enquiries from people of all ages, experiences and backgrounds, who might wish to join us both in-place and on-line for the 2025/26 academic year.
+Planning is currently underway and full details will be available by mid-January, at which point we would be pleased to receive applications for entry in September.
+In the meantime, we continue to welcome enquiries from people of all ages, experiences and backgrounds, who might wish to join us both in-place and on-line.

 Full-Fee Scholarships